 What questions should I ask a 24-hour emergency provider?

 Also, be sure to ask ahead of time what the typical solution is for the issue.
-You might want to know what tools and technology the plumbing agency uses.
+You might want to know what tools and technology the service provider uses.
 There are many different kinds of leak technology toolkits and drain camera inspection gadgets, and they often come with varying price tags.

 Don’t be too concerned if the price is higher than you expected.
 After all, this is an emergency situation, and they are agreeing to come to your home at a moment’s notice or on call during the night.
 The most important thing is to ensure the safety and functionality of your home.